OUR TEAM

 Professor

 Cecil has been studying, teaching, and advising on urban forestry for close to 30 years.
 His work has taken him across the globe, where he has worked with local and national governments in over 30 countries.
-At UBC, Cecil is the Program Director of the Master of Urban Forestry Leadership and professor of urban forestry (on leave).
+Cecil is an honorary professor at UBC and founder of the Nature Based Solutions Institute (NBSI).
 Cecil is also the editor-in-chief of the journal Arboriculture and Urban Forestry.
 In his free time, Cecil enjoys walks in nature, reading and writing, travelling, and the incidental karaoke session.

 RESEARCH INTERESTS